Past Prime Ministers

 George Hamilton Gordon, later the Earl of Aberdeen, had a short-lived term in the highest office.
 While he managed to pass a number of reforms, he was brought down by his handling of the Crimean War and his failure to manage the strong personalities of his colleagues.

-Gordon had an eventful early life.
+Lord Aberdeen had an eventful early life.
 Orphaned as a child, he toured Europe as a young man, visiting many classical sites.
 Returning to his Scottish estates in 1805, he was shocked at their condition and the lives of his countrymen, in contrast to the life he had known in the south of England.

 He came to parliamentary politics relatively late.
 At the age of 22, he entered the House of Lords and a few years later started a career in diplomacy which earned him his peerage.

-Early in his time in office, Gordon managed to pass legislation concerning taxation, the Civil Service and legal matters, which showed his ability to reform.
+Early in his time in office he managed to pass legislation concerning taxation, the Civil Service, and legal matters, which showed his ability to reform, yet his government was dominated by foreign affairs as Britain drifted towards war with Russia.